Is a Correction Looming Ahead for Wabtec Corporation (WAB)

 Is It Worth Investing in Wabtec Corporation (NYSE :WAB) Right Now?

-Wabtec Corporation (NYSE:WAB) scored a price-to-earnings ratio above its average ratio, recording 28.17 x from its present earnings ratio.
+Wabtec Corporation (NYSE:WAB) scored a price-to-earnings ratio above its average ratio, recording 26.41 x from its present earnings ratio.
 Plus, the 36-month beta value for WAB is at 1.64.
+Opinions of the stock are interesting as 7 analysts out of 13 who provided ratings for Wabtec Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 3 rated it as “hold,” and 1 as “sell.”

-WAB currently public float of 180.17M and currently shorts hold a 3.32% ratio of that float.
-Today, the average trading volume of WAB was 1.11M shares.
+The average price from analysts is $73.67, which is $13.84 above the current price.
+WAB currently public float of 180.15M and currently shorts hold a 3.32% ratio of that float.
+Today, the average trading volume of WAB was 1.10M shares.

 WAB’s Market Performance

-WAB stocks went down by -1.72% for the week, with a monthly jump of 3.45% and a quarterly performance of 0.89%, while its annual performance rate touched -11.49%.
-The volatility ratio for the week stands at 2.45% while the volatility levels for the past 30 days are set at 2.90% for Wabtec Corporation.
-The simple moving average for the period of the last 20 days is -0.86% for WAB stocks with a simple moving average of -0.61% for the last 200 days.
+WAB stocks went down by -7.20% for the week, with a monthly drop of -6.91% and a quarterly performance of -10.22%, while its annual performance rate touched -16.27%.
+The volatility ratio for the week stands at 2.62% while the volatility levels for the past 30 days are set at 2.90% for Wabtec Corporation.
+The simple moving average for the period of the last 20 days is -6.97% for WAB stocks with a simple moving average of -6.30% for the last 200 days.

 Analysts’ Opinion of WAB